The Warehouse workers 'suicidal' following mass job cut announcement, First Union says

 "We've got workers who have gone from 38.5 hours per week that have been rostered three 3-hour shifts or no shift in some instances.
 In the new rosters there are one-hour shifts, two-hour shifts and three-hour shifts," Davis said.

+The Warehouse said hours had been reduced in some instances but there were no cases of individuals receiving zero or stand-alone one, two or three-hour shifts.

-It was impossible to know just how many people the "pilot programme" would affect at this stage, she said.
+Davis said it was impossible to know just how many people the "pilot programme" would affect at this stage.

 "There's eight stores and you're looking at over 100 workers at each store."